 - My preferred method of communication for questions is office hours.
-I can also answer questions by email. - My class-wide communications will be sent via email.
+I can also answer questions by email, but please don't send me essay-like questions over email.
+Come to office hours with the longer, more difficult questions. - My class-wide communications will be sent via email.
 I will also post announcements on Carmen.